joaopccosta/git-monitoring-server/README.md

 python3 src/GitCLI.py <http_git_repository_url>
 ```
 Essentially, what the tool does, is a shallow checkout of just the meta-data (.git folder) of the repository.
-It creates a subprocess, and does the checkout using `git clone -n <http_git_repository_url>`
+It creates a shell subprocess, and does the checkout using `git clone -n <http_git_repository_url>`
-Then, changes to the checkout directory, running a `git log` command.
+Then, changes to the checkout directory, running a `git log --pretty=format:"%h - %an, %ad : %s"` command.
 After collecting all the results (and printing them out), it cleans up after itself by deleting the checkout directory.

 Naturally, the bigger the size of the repository meta-data (depending on the number of commits, tags, open branches, etc.), the longer the checkout time.